pratikPhadte/EmbeddedAI_FinalProject_UT2025/README.md

 ## What’s Inside

-Each folder in this repository comes with its own `README.md` to guide you through that stage of the project.
+Each folder in this repository refers to each platform such as the Kria, Jupyter Notebook and the server.
+Each folder comes with its own `README.md` to guide you through that stage of the project.
 You’ll find baseline scripts and configurations to get you started — it’s up to you to add the *magic* ✨ of optimization!

 ---